ahmedmonged/Data-analysis-using-SQL-and-Tableau/README.md

-# Perform an analysis on COVID-19 dataset using SQL and Tableau
+# Analyze Dataset using SQL and Tableau